bryanwweber/bryanwweber.github.io/_posts/2014-08-24-how-i-set-up-a-cantera-development-environment-on-windows-7.md

 Note that these are basically hacks until the problem can be fixed in the source.</s>

-As of [revision 3113](https://code.google.com/p/cantera/source/detail?r=3113), this problem has been fixed.
+As of [eeab08](https://github.com/Cantera/cantera/commit/eeab08d683fbbf40924b11fdc4d84e74a311aa1b), this problem has been fixed.

 Second, you may get actual errors when trying to build the MATLAB interface (if you aren't building this interface, you might not see this error).
-In case you get an error in the MATLAB interface about redefining `_char16t`, open `scr/matlab/ctmatutils.h` and comment out lines 12-14.
+In case you get an error in the MATLAB interface about redefining `_char16t`, open `src/matlab/ctmatutils.h` and comment out lines 12-14.
 These lines were introduced to fix some problems in MATLAB R2010a, and aren't required for at least R2013a and R2014a.